SeleniumHQ/docs/05_Best_Practices.md

 * Benefits
 	* Readable - Business stake holders can also understand as its readable in a user level.
-	* Writable - Easy to write with these and shall avoid code duplication.
+	* Writable - Easy to write.
+It Shall avoid code duplication.
 	* Extensible - Test base will extend with these DSL

 Writing your own DSL - By Wrapping WebDriver API's